 One institution on the leading edge is Portland State University, where Jonathan Fink, a professor of geology, is also director of PSU’s Digital City Testbed Center.

-Established in early 2019, the DCTC is part of a network of IoT-testing sites on four urban campuses across the Pacific Northwest.
+Established in early 2019, the DCTC is part of a network of IoT testing sites on four urban campuses across the Pacific Northwest.
 (They include the University of British Columbia in Vancouver, British Columbia, where Fink is a visiting professor of urban analytics and co-director of the Cascadia Urban Analytics Cooperative.)

-The PSU testbed may be in its infancy, he notes, but it has big ambitions.
+The PSU test bed may be in its infancy, he notes, but it has big ambitions.
 Central to its mission of smart city innovation is its long-standing partnership with the city of Portland.

 Prior to launching DCTC, Fink explains, PSU had worked closely with Portland’s Bureau of Planning and Sustainability and the Portland Bureau of Transportation on a proposal the city submitted to the U.S. Department of Transportation for a grant competition, the Smart City Challenge.
-Portland didn’t win the grant, but the bureau decided to push ahead with its smart city vision anyway, creating a program called Smart City PDX.
+Portland didn’t win the grant, but the bureaus decided to push ahead with their smart city vision anyway, creating a program called Smart City PDX.
 The program now has half a dozen projects underway, several of which involve PSU.

 “Portland State is downtown, totally immersed in the city,” Fink says.
 The university has engineering and urban design faculty, as well as a large number of interested students “with great ideas related to urban problems, because that’s the environment they hang out in.”